An image to illustrate the Postgraduate Diploma in Translation

 Course code: E92

-• Engage in authentic translation tasks to develop useful employability skills.
+• Engage in authentic translation tasks to develop useful employability skills

-• Choose to translate using either French, German, Spanish, Italian, Mandarin Chinese, or Modern Standard Arabic.
+• Choose to translate using either French, German, Italian or Spanish, in combination with English

-• Participate in online open translation projects, with a certain degree of freedom to choose what you translate and the opportunity to connect with established translation communities.
+• Participate in online open translation projects, with a certain degree of freedom to choose what you translate and the opportunity to connect with established translation communities

 The Open University is recognised as a Chartered Institute of Linguists (CIOL) UK HE registered provider (CIOL) and is a Corporate Member of the Institute of Translation & Interpreting (ITI).
 We are also institutional members of the Association of Programmes in Translation and Interpreting Studies of the UK and Ireland (APTIS).